Harold Acton: General strike and after

 One close observer, Alan Pryce-Jones, felt that life in Florence weighed upon Acton with its triviality, for, like his father, he was a hard worker and a careful scholar.
 The East was an escape.
-He took up residence in Peking, as Beijing was then known, which he found congenial.
+He took up residence in Beiping, as Beijing was then known, which he found congenial.
 He studied Chinese language, traditional drama, and poetry.
 Between his arrival in 1932 and 1939 he published respected translations of Peach Blossom Fan and Modern Chinese Poetry (1936), both in collaboration with Ch'en Shih-hsiang, and Famous Chinese Plays (1937) in collaboration with L.C.
 Arlington.
 His novel Peonies and Ponies (1941) is a sharp portrait of expatriate life.
 He translated Glue and Lacquer (1941), selected from the 17th-century writer Feng Menglong's Tales to Rouse the World, with a preface by Arthur Waley, the leading scholar-translator and member of the Bloomsbury Group.

 The Second Sino-Japanese War broke out in 1937, but Acton did not leave until 1939, when he returned to England and joined the Royal Air Force as a liaison officer.
 He served in India and what was then Ceylon; and then, after the Liberation, in Paris.
 When the war was over, he returned to Florence.
 La Pietra had been occupied by German soldiers, but he expeditiously restored it to its former glory.